 Pregnant individuals and families with young children (0 to 8 years old) can use Help Me Connect to find services in their local communities that empower families to be healthy and safe.

-How do I contact my county or Tribal Nation to get the status of my application?
+I haven’t heard back on my application.
+How do I contact my county or Tribal Nation to get an update?

-You can find a full list of county or Tribal Nation phone numbers here.
+You can find a full list of county and Tribal Nation phone numbers here.
 MNbenefits.mn.gov does not have access to your case status.

 I submitted my application online.
 What are my next steps?

-You will need to have an interview with a caseworker if you applied for any of these programs: Food Stamps (SNAP), a cash assistance program like MFIP or General Assistance, Emergency Assistance, and/or Housing Support (GRH).
+You will need to have an interview with an eligibility worker if you applied for any of these programs: Food Stamps (SNAP), a cash assistance program like MFIP or General Assistance, Emergency Assistance, and/or Housing Support (GRH).